 The Lake District and Cumbria offers some of the most spectacular and precious skyscapes in England and we want you to join us on an interstellar adventure.
 Download our Dark Sky Discovery Pack and get started today!

-Do you fancy sharing your love of the night sky with the public whilst helping us protect our fragile nocturnal environment from light pollution?
-The Cumbrian Dark Skies Ambassador programme has been launched to help train and mentor enthusiastic people to become stargazing guides at public events.
+Share your love of the night sky with the public while helping us protect our fragile nocturnal environment from light pollution.
+The Cumbrian Dark Skies Ambassador programme aims to train and mentor enthusiastic people to become stargazing guides at public events.
 Read more

 We are working with the County Council and Thorn Lighting to install new Dark Skies and wildlife friendly road lighting across Cumbria.
 A short film featuring some of the work so far.
 Read more